-Examination of the critical factors for change managing organizational successfully-that is, to become more productive and competitive.
-Topics include driving forces for change, common approaches to change initiatives, competencies required to be effective change leaders and managers, the effect of change on organization's stakeholders, measurement of results.
+Examination of the critical factors for managing organizational change successfully - that is, to become more productive and competitive.
+Topics include driving forces for change, common approaches to change initiatives, competencies required to be effective change leaders and managers, the effect of change on an organization's stakeholders, and measurement of results.
 Case studies are used, and there is heavy reliance on student experience with change initiatives in their own organizations.